jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 3. Rename the files and directories to ensure they comply with the official documention for [shows](https://jellyfin.org/docs/general/server/media/shows) or [movies](https://jellyfin.org/docs/general/server/media/movies).
 4. Move the now renamed directories and folders back into your target library folder.

-:::note
+:::caution
   Be wary of placing shows and movies under too many subfolders.
 These are valid and Jellyfin will happy identify them: ``/media/shows/My Awesome Show/Season 01/My Awesome Show S01E01.mkv``, ``/media/movies/Best Movie Ever/Best Movie Ever.mkv``.
-These are not supported: ``/media/shows/kids_shows/My Awesome Show`` ``/media/movies/my_favourites/Good Movie.mkv``
+These are not supported: ``/media/shows/kids_shows/My Awesome Show`` ``/media/movies/my_favourites/Good Movie.mkv``.
 :::

 6. Manually initiate a scan of the Library from the server ``dashboard`` > ``Libraries`` > ``Libraries`` > ``context menu`` > ``Scan library`` > ``Refresh``.